Growth Expansion Index (GXI) — Week of Mar 16, 2026

 “Unclassified” means the platform label was missing in the raw signal.

-The Growth Expansion Index is a single score summarizing surface mix + momentum. — It’s a Marketing strategy readout.
+The Growth Expansion Index is a single score summarizing surface mix and momentum — a marketing strategy readout, not a simple traffic report.

 This week has a published index post.